 Kile fishes plastic worms, lizards, and tubes, letting the lures just fall to the bottom before picking them up right away for another cast.
 What’s surprising, he says, is that the fish are often in water less than 10 feet deep.

-4. Look for bass along submerged ditches.
+4. Look for spring bass along submerged ditches.

 To find ditches, Nixon slowly crosses potential spawning coves while closely watching his depthfinder.
 “Once I locate a ditch, I’ll typically follow it toward deeper water, but if I don’t catch anything, I’ll turn and head shallow.
 I concentrate on bends, intersections, and depth changes.
 Jigs, plastic worms, and even crankbaits can score well,” he says.